ignisign/ignisign-js/examples/npm-based/README.md

-# Ignisign JS - Front End Example Application
+# Ignisign JS - Front End Example Application (NPM based)

-This example application demonstrates how to use Ignisign in an `embedded` mode with NPM based application.
+This example application demonstrates how to use Ignisign in an `embedded` mode with NPM based application using the Ignisign JS library.

 ## Prerequisites